mvtoledo83/pixida/README.md

 ## Acknowledgements

-I would like to express my gratitude for the opportunity and the challenge, which was immensely rewarding.
+I would like to express my gratitude for the opportunity and the challenge, which was immensely rewarding for me.

 ## Contato